sirfonzie/INF2004_LAB5/README.md

 **OBJECTIVES**
 - Configure and implement FreeRTOS on RPi Pico.
-- Utilize FreeRTOS functionalities such as Task Creation, Message Buffers and Semaphores.
+- Utilize FreeRTOS functionalities such as Task Creation and Message Buffers.
 - Implement a filtering algorithm for processing sensor data.